isomerpages/isomer-conversion-scripts/src/emailLogin/README.md

 2. Next, run the following command: `npm run jump:<staging | prod>`.
 This sets up the port-forwarding service.

-3. Populate the `repos.txt` file with the list of repos, separated by `,`
+3. Populate the `repos.csv` file with the list of repos

 4. In a separate terminal, run `runMigration.js` with the following command: